 The Perfect Matte Makeup Pairs

-We're not suggesting you have to be exclusive with mattes — on the contrary, mixing and matching textures can really help you live your best look.
-"Anything goes," declared Lee who said that you should toss the rulebook and always play different finishes against each other.
+We're not suggesting you have to be exclusive with mattes — on the contrary, mixing and matching textures can really help you achieve your best look.
+"Anything goes," says Lee, who recommends tossing the rulebook and playing different finishes against each other.
 Here's how to do it at home:

 Matte + Cream

-Keep your complexion matte and everything else nice and dewy.
-Try YSL Fusion Ink Foundation.
-We're talking liquid lips, creamy cheek color, and even cream eye shadow.
-Or, skip the eye makeup altogether and just use a multi-tasking cream stick on lips and cheeks.
-Try YSL Baby Doll Kiss & Blush Lip and Cheek in Cute to Devilish.
+Keep your complexion matte (we recommend Lancôme Teint Idole Ultra Foundation) and everything else nice and dewy.
+We're talking liquid lips, creamy cheek color and even cream eyeshadow.
+Or, skip the eye makeup altogether and just use a multi-tasking cream stick on lips and cheeks, like the YSL Baby Doll Kiss & Blush Lip and Cheek in Cute to Devilish.

 Matte + Highlight

-"You can do matte skin with a glossier highlight," suggested Lee.
-After laying the no-sheen foundation, strategically place luminizer on all prominent facial bones for a more structured look.
-Think: brow bones, high cheekbones, along the jaw line, and down the front of your nose.
+"You can do matte skin with a glossier highlight," says Lee.
+After applying the no-sheen foundation, strategically place luminizer on all prominent facial bones for a more structured look.
+Think: brow bones, high cheekbones, along the jawline and down the front of the nose.
 You can even dab a bit into the Cupid's bow for some sexy lip definition.
-Use a stick brightener for easy touchups like It Cosmetics Hello Light Anti-Aging Luminizing Crème Stick.
+Use a stick brightener for easy touch-ups like IT Cosmetics Hello Light Anti-Aging Luminizing Crème Stick.

-Or, try it the other way: "dewy skin with a matte lip," said Lee.
+Or, try it the other way: dewy skin with a matte lip.
 Bring in a liquid foundation or tinted moisturizer with the words "illuminating," "radiant" or "glow" printed on the label and apply using your fingers or a foundation brush.
 To really up the ante, cocktail a tinted moisturizer with a liquid highlighter for elevated brightness.
 Try NYX Professional Makeup Born to Glow Liquid Illuminator.
-Then choose a bold matte version of liquid lipstick for your lips.
-Try Maybelline New York Matte SuperStay Matte Ink Liquid Lipstick in Creator or Heroine.
+Then choose a bold, matte version of liquid lipstick for your lips like Maybelline New York Matte SuperStay Matte Ink Liquid Lipstick in Ruler.

 Matte + Cream + Gloss

 Like the triple play of makeup textures, this look will incorporate them all.
-Keep skin and lips super matte (try Giorgio Armani Lasting Silk UV Foundation, and Maybelline New York Color Sensational Matte Metallics Lipstick), then use a cream cheek color on your apples — tapped on using your ring finger in fluid motions.
+Keep skin and lips super matte (try Giorgio Armani Lasting Silk UV Foundation and Maybelline New York Color Sensational Matte Metallics Lipstick), then use a cream cheek color on your apples — tapped on using your ring finger in fluid motions.
 Finish with a clear eye gloss on lids and extra mascara.
-Try YSL Eye Gloss Smudger and Maybelline New York Great Lash Mascara in Blackest Black.